Europa-Eats/keycloakify-theme/README.md

 # What is this?

-This is a fork from keycloakify's starter template.
+This is a of from keycloakify's starter template.
 It is used to customize keycloak's styling.
 It bakes all the custom styling into a single .jar file, which we can then import into our keycloak docker image under providers/ .